 What are arepas made of?

-Arepas are made with only three ingredients: arepa flour (yes, we have pre-cooked corn flour specially created to make arepas,) water, and a pinch of salt.
+Arepas are made with only three ingredients: arepa flour (we have pre-cooked corn flour specially created to make arepas), water, and a pinch of salt.
 And because of that: arepas are gluten-free too!
 Bingo!

-Before Harina P.A.N. was launched in Venezuela in 1960, making arepas was a tough, harsh process.
+Before Harina P.A.N. was launched in Venezuela in 1960, making arepas was tough and harsh.
 Women were in charge of this laborious process.

 Corn kernels had to be soaked in water.
-Then, kernels were pilados in huge wooden mortars called pilón, to take the peel away.
+Then, kernels were manually processed in huge wooden mortars called pilón, to take the peel away.
 After this process, corn was finely ground to make a dough with water and salt.

 That name was premonitory because Harina P.A.N. became an immediate success and a staple in every Venezuelan household.